-- (8) a person found to have fraudulently misrepresented his residence in order to obtain means-tested, public benefits in two or more states or jurisdictions, who shall be ineligible for benefits for - 24 a period of 10 years from the date of conviction in a federal or state - 25 court; or 26

-- (9) a person who intentionally makes a false or misleading statement or misrepresents, conceals or withholds facts for the purpose of receiving benefits, who shall be ineligible for benefits for a period of six months for the first violation, 12 months for the second violation, and permanently for the third violation. - c.
-A person who makes a false statement with the intent to 32 qualify for benefits and by reason thereof receives benefits for 33 which the person is not eligible is guilty of a crime of the fourth 34 degree. - 35 d.
-Pursuant to the authorization provided to the states under 21 36 U.S.C. s.862a(d)(1), this State elects to exempt from the application 37 of 21 U.S.C. s.862a(a): - 38 (1) needy persons and their dependent children domiciled in 39 New Jersey for the purposes of receiving benefits under the Work 40 First New Jersey program and food assistance under the federal 41 "Food and Nutrition Act of 2008," Pub.L.110-234 (7 U.S.C. s.2011 42 et seq.); and - 43 (2) single persons and married couples without dependent 44 children domiciled in New Jersey for the purposes of receiving food 45 assistance under Pub.L.110-234. - (cf: P.L.2016, c.69, s.1) 46
+- (4) other [aliens] immigrants who are not eligible [aliens] immigrants; - (5) a person absent from the home who is incarcerated in a federal, State, county or local corrective facility or under the custody of correctional authorities, except as provided by regulation of the commissioner; - (6) a person who: is fleeing to avoid prosecution, custody or confinement after conviction, under the laws of the jurisdiction from which the person has fled, for a crime or an attempt to commit a crime which is a felony or a high misdemeanor under the laws of the jurisdiction from which the person has fled; or is violating a condition of probation or parole imposed under federal or state law; - (7) (Deleted by amendment, P.L.2021, c.312). - (8) a person found to have fraudulently misrepresented his residence in order to obtain means-tested, public benefits in two or more states or jurisdictions, who shall be ineligible for benefits for a period of 10 years from the date of conviction in a federal or state court; or - (9) a person who intentionally makes a false or misleading statement or misrepresents, conceals or withholds facts for the purpose of receiving benefits, who shall be ineligible for benefits for a period of six months for the first violation, 12 months for the second violation, and permanently for the third violation. - c.
+A person who makes a false statement with the intent to qualify for benefits and by reason thereof receives benefits for which the person is not eligible is guilty of a crime of the fourth degree. - d.
+Pursuant to the authorization provided to the states under 21 U.S.C. s.862a(d)(1), this State elects to exempt from the application of 21 U.S.C. s.862a(a): - 38 (1) needy persons and their dependent children domiciled in New 39 Jersey for the purposes of receiving benefits under the Work First 40 New Jersey program and food assistance under the federal "Food 41 and Nutrition Act of 2008," Pub.L.110-234 (7 U.S.C. s.2011 et 42 seq.); and - 43 (2) single persons and married couples without dependent 44 children domiciled in New Jersey for the purposes of receiving food 45 assistance under Pub.L.110-234. - 46 (cf: P.L.2021, c.312, s.17)